About

 How Gum Therapy Works:

-- Treatment is typically completed over two appointments- cleaning one side of the mouth at a time.
+Most patients complete gum therapy over two appointments, treating one side of the mouth at a time.

 What to Expect After Gum Therapy

-Unlike standard dental cleanings every 6 months, periodontal maintenance is recommended every 3-4 months for patients with a history of gum disease.
+Unlike a standard dental cleaning every 6 months, periodontal maintenance is typically recommended every 3-4 months for patients with gum disease.

 These specialized visits help:

-- Remove new tartar buildup above and below the gum line
+- Remove new tartar buildup above and below the gums

 - Prevent further progression of periodontitis

-With consistent care, gum tissues can heal, and bone loss may be slowed or stopped.
-Over time, if your condition stabilizes, you may be able to return to a regular cleaning schedule.
+With consistent treatment, gum tissue can heal, and bone loss may be slowed or prevented.
+If your gums remain healthy over time, you may eventually transition back to routine cleanings.

 Signs You May Need Gum Therapy